zxcvbn-ts/zxcvbn/docs/guide/lazy-loading/README.md

 }
 ```

-At some point in your application you can call the "loadOptions" function.
-Only then will the dictionaries be loaded
+Somewhere in your application you can call the "loadOptions" function, then the dictionary load is executed.

 ```js
 //